All courses are 4 credits unless otherwise noted.

 ES 520: Modes of Climate Variability

-Undergraduate Prerequisites: CAS ES 351 or consent of instructor.
+Undergraduate Prerequisite: ES 351 or consent of instructor.

 Course assesses dynamics/physical mechanisms that drive major modes of climate variability, including: El Nino-Southern Oscillation, Pacific Decadal Oscillation, Atlantic Multidecadal Oscillation, Monsoons, and Annular Modes and investigates evolution of modes through time using paleoclimatic evidence and climate model simulations.